tsmp-falcon-platform/example-bundles-drift/README.md

   - Run the `casc-local-audit` job again
   - Notice that no commit is performed if no changes are detected

+#### Usages

 The audit job:

 - can be triggered any time
 - is extremely fast since it does not perform validation
+- could be run periodically
+- beware that performing a full export too frequently could put the instance under undue stress

 ### Manage Upgrades